rainazakir/asocialdynamics/README.md

-# Bio-inspired decision making in swarms under biases
+# Bio-inspired decision making in robot swarms under biases

 Repo contains the code to run Gillespie simulation, the robot simulation code and the code to process Gillespie and robot simulation data to generate the figures.
 For all the installations, we assume a clean installation of Ubuntu20.04, Ubuntu22.04 or Mac OS.
-The code has been tested on macOS 15.5.

 ## Running Robot simulations
 [This folder](Robotcode) contains the contains custom ARGoS controllers (kilobot behaviors) and loop functions for simulating a swarm of [Kilobots](https://www.kilobotics.com/) using the [ARGoS3](https://www.argos-sim.info/) simulator and the [argos3-kilobot](https://github.com/ilpincy/argos3-kilobot) plugin to run experiments with antagonistic and synergistic asocial dynamics on the simulated Kilogrid.
 We simulate the Kilogrid environment that robots use to source opinions, for which the module controller can be found at `ARGoS_simulation/loopfunctions/kilogrid_stub.cpp`.